yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 This is a Python(Jython 2.7) Extension that runs inside of Moneydance via the Python Interpreter It's a prototype to demonstrate the capabilities of Python.
 Yes - if you can do it in Java, you can do it in Python too!

+DEVELOPERS: You can actually grab the results of the calculations from other extensions..
+Contact me for details...

 Thanks for reading..... ;->
 Get more Scripts/Extensions from: https://yogi1967.github.io/MoneydancePythonScripts/